Aureum01/SimpleProto/README.md

   - **Source code stack trace** leading to the pollution.
   - **Confirmation if pollution is confirmed** with a confidence level.

-### Step 4: Trace Vulnerability Sources
+### Trace Vulnerability Sources
 - Review the stack trace to identify the exact location in the source code where the prototype pollution occurred.
 - Look for lines such as:
   ```
   fetchWithoutJwt @ fetch.js:66
   authorizedFetch @ fetch.js:126
   ```
-- Navigate to the respective files in the source code for further inspection.
+- You'll find the prototype within those scripts, more directly where the type is next to a log

 ### Step 5: Mitigation
 If prototype pollution is confirmed: